Ballston, Virginia: Shopping and recreation

 Ballston Quarter, a shopping, entertainment and residential complex, reopened in 2019 after being closed for two years of renovations.

 The MedStar Capitals Iceplex, constructed on top of the Ballston Quarter parking garage, houses the offices, 20,000 sqft training facility, for the Washington Capitals of the National Hockey League (NHL).
 In addition to the ice hockey team's training center, the Iceplex features two indoor NHL-sized ice rinks, office space, locker rooms, a full-service pro-shop, a Capitals team store, a snack bar, and space for special events.
 The facility provides public skating, figure skating, and hockey programs for youths and adults.
 Virginia Square Shopping Center once operated in the now named Virginia Square section of the Ballston neighborhood.

-Ballston hosts the annual Taste of Arlington food festival, a street fair which has been produced each spring since 1987.
-The 2009 Taste of Arlington event featured over 40 area restaurants offering portions of their cuisine to ticket-holders, and drew approximately 15,000 people.
 The regional business development organization, the Ballston Business Improvement District (Ballston BID), (formerly the Ballston-Virginia Square Partnership which is inclusive of the Virginia Square district of Ballston), other area community development organizations, and the National Science Foundation organize the festival.
 Ticket sales at the event raise funds for area charities.